MicrosoftDocs/sdk-api/sdk-api-src/content/msxml6/nn-msxml6-ixmlhttprequest3.md

 <ul>
-<li>Allows setting a client certificate to use for the HTTPS request with the <a href="https://msdn.microsoft.com/fc3e2645-666c-42af-babd-1f476b6356b8">SetClientCertificate</a>
-method on the <b>IXMLHTTPRequest3</b> interface.</li>
+<li>Allows setting a client certificate to use for the HTTPS request with the <a href="https://msdn.microsoft.com/fc3e2645-666c-42af-babd-1f476b6356b8">SetClientCertificate</a>method on the <b>IXMLHTTPRequest3</b> interface.</li>
-<li>Allows getting an issuer list to help filter down eligible client certificates to use for the next HTTP request with the <a href="https://msdn.microsoft.com/9c64fbb5-b755-4f1b-90f3-3cc414b3f5a4">OnClientCertificateRequested</a>
-method on the <a href="https://msdn.microsoft.com/f745669a-a594-457d-ae6b-952a55576bae">IXMLHTTPRequest3Callback</a> interface.</li>
+<li>Allows getting an issuer list to help filter down eligible client certificates to use for the next HTTP request with the <a href="https://msdn.microsoft.com/9c64fbb5-b755-4f1b-90f3-3cc414b3f5a4">OnClientCertificateRequested</a>method on the <a href="https://msdn.microsoft.com/f745669a-a594-457d-ae6b-952a55576bae">IXMLHTTPRequest3Callback</a> interface.</li>
 <li>Allows ignoring certain certificate errors which would have otherwise aborted the HTTPS connection. </li>
-<li>Allows getting certificate errors and the server certificate chain from the HTTPS response with the <a href="https://msdn.microsoft.com/5b00ab76-880b-4450-a6b2-fda399cc9e8b">OnServerCertificateReceived</a>
-method on the <a href="https://msdn.microsoft.com/f745669a-a594-457d-ae6b-952a55576bae">IXMLHTTPRequest3Callback</a> interface.</li>
+<li>Allows getting certificate errors and the server certificate chain from the HTTPS response with the <a href="https://msdn.microsoft.com/5b00ab76-880b-4450-a6b2-fda399cc9e8b">OnServerCertificateReceived</a>method on the <a href="https://msdn.microsoft.com/f745669a-a594-457d-ae6b-952a55576bae">IXMLHTTPRequest3Callback</a> interface.</li>
 </ul>